JoseSPV/frontend-nanodegree-neighborhood-map/README.md

 ####Index

 1. How to run the project
-  i.
-One-Clik
+  1. One-Clik
-  ii.
-Run the application locally
+  2. Run the application locally
 2. Tools and Sources used
-  i.
-Software
+  1. Software
-  ii.
-Webs and books
+  2. Webs and books
 3. The Application
-  i.
-What the application does
+  1. What the application does
-  ii.
-Third-Party APIs
+  2. Third-Party APIs
-  iii.
-Filter Tools
+  3. Filter Tools
-  iV.
-Interest Points
+  4. Interest Points
-  vi.
-History function
+  5. History function
 4. Technichal documentation

 ---